 TF is the core module launch time judged by the ground station based on the core module’s telemetry state change.

 Ttelemetry time is the onboard relative time maintained by the core computer.
-When the core computer of the space station handles the interruption for the USB channel telemetry frame output, it reads the relative time code and writes the time to a fixed position in the synchronous telemetry frame downstream of the USB channel.
+When the core computer of the space station handles the interruption for the Unified S-Band (USB) channel telemetry frame output, it reads the relative time code and writes the time to a fixed position in the synchronous telemetry frame downstream of the USB channel.
 The ground station reads the 6-byte onboard time code from a fixed position in the synchronous telemetry frame downstream of the USB channel.

 Δt1 is the fixed delay of the station and the ground, including equipment delay from generation to modulation and transmission of the first edge in the first byte of the USB channel downlink telemetry, and the delay from reception to demodulation of the first edge in the first byte of the telemetry frame.